SwenenzY/vmp-randomizer/README.md

 # Features
  - Auto find vmp in folder.
  - Find vmp in specified folder.
- - Name with random lenght
+ - Name with random length

 ### How can i use?
 ```